rladiesPHL/2022_datathon/analyses/team1/brendan_g/utilization_score.md

 ![](utilization_score_files/figure-gfm/unnamed-chunk-17-1.png)<!-- -->

+> Takeaway #1: Around March 2021, monthly active clients started to
+> increase after the impact of the pandemic

 taking into account poverty status and minority status shows how active clients with `poverty = yes`and `minority = yes` showed almost no change through the pandemic.
 This is illustrative of how the ElderNet serves